U.S. to carry out first federal execution of a woman in seven decades

 “This evidence confirms that Mr. Bernard is simply not one of the ‘worst of the worst’ offenders for whom we reserve the death penalty, and that sparing his life would pose no risk to anyone,” Owen said.

-Reporting by Mohammad Zargham and Brendan O’Brien; Editing by Sandra Maler and Bill Tarrant
+Reporting by Mohammad Zargham and Brendan O’Brien and Rich McKay; Editing by Sandra Maler and Bill Tarrant

 Our Standards: The Thomson Reuters Trust Principles.